eosnetworkfoundation/docs/docs/30_tutorials/50_build_your_own_eosio_token.md

 ---
-content_title: Build Your Own EOSIO Token Tutorial
+content_title: Build Your Own Antelope Token Tutorial
-link_text: Build Your Own EOSIO Token Tutorial
+link_text: Build Your Own Antelope Token Tutorial
 ---

-This tutorial provides explanations and a step-by-step procedure to create and deploy an EOSIO blockchain token starting with the *sample* EOSIO token smart contract.
-It is recommended, for understanding the *sample* EOSIO token smart contract,  to read the [EOSIO Token Tutorial](40_eosio_token.md).
+This tutorial provides explanations and a step-by-step procedure to create and deploy an Antelope blockchain token starting with the *sample* Antelope token smart contract.
+It is recommended, for understanding the *sample* Antelope token smart contract,  to read the [Antelope Token Tutorial](40_eosio_token.md).

 ## Introduction